MissVeronica/um-admin-user-profile-update-email/README.md

 4. Version 3.3.0 Bug fix update from Backend
 5. Version 3.4.0 Update of editing the template file
 6. Version 3.5.0 Update of PHP 8 issue with STYLESHEETPATH
+7. Version 4.0.0 Redesign of Backend WP profile updates.
+You can build an UM Form being used for mapping of backend submitted WP fields.

 ## Installation
 1. Install by downloading the plugin ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.